WakaSync Standalone

 Status Validation

 By default, any non-ok status (outside 200–299) throws an error.
-Override validateStatus to change this:
+Override validateStatus to treat specific error statuses as successful:

 const data = await http.get('/api/optional', {